dongasr/dtmbr/content/low-fidelity-prototyping.md

 date: 2017-10-31T21:28:43-05:00
 draft: false
 ---
+# Creating tangible representations of ideas

-A prototype is a representation of an envisioned product.
-Low-fidelity prototyping allows the quick exploration of ideas early in a design process.
-They can be used to reflect on a design, to discuss design solutions within a team, and to get feedback from prospective users through usability testing (p.126).
+Low-fidelity prototyping allows the quick exploration of ideas early in a design process, by creating a  simple representation of an envisioned product.